Aftermath: 24 - A Borrower of the Night (2020)

 “What is it?”
 Hermann picks up the little piece of solid-state memory.

-“Remember, like, fourteen months ago we got drunk together and went over your quantum cartography methods paper, and you simultaneously both held my hand and didn’t hold my hand, quantum mechanically?
-And I said I’d get back to you about my thoughts on your thoughts on pair production and the decay of the vacuum, but instead, er, Lightcap died?”
+“Remember, like, fourteen months ago we got drunk together and went over your Quantum Cartography Methods paper, and you simultaneously both held my hand and didn’t hold my hand, quantum mechanically?
+And I said I’d get back to you about my thoughts on your thoughts on pair production and the decay of the vacuum, but instead—” and here he drops his eyes, his tenuous bridge of casual tone not built to span the gap it’s meant for, but he rallies, steels himself, and finishes with, “—Lightcap died?”

 “Yes,” Hermann replies.

-“Well,” Newton says, “That’s me, getting back to you.
-I know the paper’s long since out, but you never really needed me anyway.
-You just like it when I talk mathematically to you, which I haven’t done for a while.
+“Well,” Newton says, eyes on the flash drive, “that’s me, getting back to you.
+I know the paper’s long since out.
+You’ve never needed me, really, but I know you like it when I talk mathematically to you, which I haven’t done for a while.
 I’m rusty.
 Don’t expect too much.”

 Hermann smiles faintly.
 “I never do.”